 define( 'SCRIPT_DEBUG', true );

-If you then refresh the white page, a file called `debug.log` within your site’s wp-content folder will populate with more details.
+If you then refresh the white screen of death page, a file called `debug.log` within your site’s wp-content folder will populate with more details.
 It's recommended to disable debug logging again once you've resolved the issue so that this file doesn't get unnecessarily large.

 Most errors will indicate the plugin/theme at fault.
 For example: